 - 1. The drinking age in the United States is 21.
 You will need to show your passport or other official valid ID to purchase alcohol at stores, restaurants, and bars.
-Even if you look over 21 you may have to show your ID. - Y - 2.
+Even if you look over 21 you may have to show your ID. - 2.
 It is illegal to drink alcohol in public places such as streets, beaches, etc. - 3.
 It is illegal for any passenger or driver to have an open container of alcohol in the car. - 4.
 Smoking is not allowed within 20 feet [7 meters] of restaurants, public buildings, or bars in Hawaii.
-At Global Village Hawaii, students can smoke outside in the back of the building by the bike racks or at the corners, front of the building by the stairs or ramp.
+At Global Village Hawaii, students can smoke outside in the front of the building by the stairs or ramp.
 E-cigarettes cannot be used at Global Village Hawaii and must be used outside in the above smoking areas.